Zielous/zielhacks/README.md

 A set of files to quickly setup your projects which includes useful common resources.

-Copy or clone this repo, and make sure to change this README file.
+**Instructions:** Copy or clone this repo, and make sure to create a file called *gitignore* (or any name you prefer - just update the .gitignore as well).